timgentry/software-engineering-quality-framework/communities/pd-engineering-cop.md

 ## Subject

-All aspects of software engineering in NHS Digital Product Development.
+All aspects of data engineering in NHS Digital Product Development.

 ## Sponsor